 RICARDO – The entire process took a year.
 We traveled to seven different locations to do the casting for the kids and the grandparents.
-To do the auditions, prepare the actors, get legal documents set up with the Mayor of Marcapata and the local Quechuas of the town, who do things their way and according to their customs.
+To do the auditions, prepare the actors, get legal documents set up by the Mayor of Marcapata and the local Quechuas of the town, who do things their way and according to their customs.
 I had to present my project to the community of “coliembre” who are the only ones that take important decisions in the town etc.

 In the end, I got the money out of the blue, it fell from the sky and with that, I had the initial capital to finish the project.
 Once I had that in hand, I still needed US$50,000 that I got from sponsors and other channels, I did all I could to get the money for the film.
 When we finished filming, I was stuck with bank accounts in red, without a cent.
 But at least I had my computer and I could start editing.
 Finally, after a year and a half, I had a decent enough cut with which we started applying to government film contests which we thankfully won.